Get an annual AARP membership for only $9. Offer ends 12/11.

 Hospice Care in Nursing Homes

-A typical week receiving hospice care at home might involve two visits from a hospice aide, one visit from a registered nurse, one visit from an occupational therapist, many visits from multiple family members, a visit from the chaplain and several volunteer visits for a few hours each while your primary caregiver attends to other needs.
-Alternatively, you might have an aide who is paid to help with your daily needs.
+A typical week receiving hospice care at home might involve two visits from a hospice aide, one visit from a registered nurse, one visit from an occupational therapist, visits from multiple family members, a visit from the chaplain, and volunteer visits for a few hours each.
+This allows the primary caregiver to either take a break or attend to other things.

-A hospice aide (not an aide for daily living) can help with activities such as:
+A hospice aide (not an aide for activities of daily living) can help with activities such as:

 • Mouth care/oral health